Safety

 hearing conservation

-Different measures taken to reduce exposure to noise.
+Different measures taken to protect the hearing of employees.
 Hearing conservation includes wearing hearing protection.

 hearing conservation program

 HCP.
 A formal program that consists of several components intended to prevent worker hearing loss.
-HCPs must include noise evaluations, hearing tests, and hearing protection.
+Hearing conservation programs must include noise evaluations, hearing tests, and hearing protection.

 hearing loss